Mr. John Miniotis reports

-All samples are received by the SGS offices in Salta who then dispatch the samples to the SGS preparation facility in San Juan.
-From there, the prepared samples are sent to the SGS laboratory in Lima, Peru where they are analyzed.
-All samples are analyzed using a multi-element technique consisting of a four acid digestion followed by ICP/AES detection, and gold is analyzed by 50g Fire Assay with an AAS finish.
-Silver results greater than 100g/t are reanalyzed using four acid digestion with an ore grade AAS finish.
+All samples are received by the SGS offices in Salta which then dispatch the samples to the SGS preparation facility in San Juan.
+From there, the prepared samples are sent to the SGS laboratory in Lima, Peru, where they are analyzed.
+All samples are analyzed using a multielement technique consisting of a four-acid digestion followed by ICP-AES (inductively coupled plasma atomic emission spectroscopy) detection and gold is analyzed by 50-gram fire assay with an AAS (atomic absorption spectrometry) finish.
+Silver results greater than 100 g/t are reanalyzed using four-acid digestion with an ore-grade AAS finish.

-David O'Connor P.Geo., Chief Geologist for Abrasilver, is the Qualified Person as defined by National Instrument 43-101 Standards of Disclosure for Mineral Projects, and he has reviewed and approved the scientific and technical information in this news release.
+Mr. O'Connor, PGeo, chief geologist for Abrasilver, is the qualified person as defined by National Instrument 43-101 (Standards of Disclosure for Mineral Projects) and he has reviewed and approved the scientific and technical information in this news release.